LamaNIkesh/Quick-Git-Push-from-Terminal/README.md

 ## Quick Git Push from Terminal

 ### Bashrc configuration
 Simple function that add all the change and pushes the changes.
-All this script at the end of your bashrc file.
+Add the scripts below at the end of your bashrc file.
 To access bashrc file:
 `gedit ~/.bashrc`